guysqr/release-machine/README.md

 ## Deploy the application

-The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
-It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
+The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications and Step Functions state machines.

 To use the SAM CLI, you need the following tools: